Federica73/frontend-nanodegree-mobile-portfolio/README.md

 8) Fix typos in main.js
 9) Use window.items in updatePositions function
 10) Recalculating number of pizzas using correct pizza width and heigth
+11) Fiy typo on line 457 and substitute last querySelector on line 577

 ##How to run the app
 1) The intention is just to show the changes done to improve performance, so just open the files and read the comments